kdeldycke/awesome-engineering-team-management/readme.md

 ### Technology

+- [Choose Boring Technology](http://boringtechnology.club) - “Boring, in the sense that it's well understood.”
 - [Industry Data Models](http://www.databaseanswers.org/data_models/) - A huge list of database templates to represent any business process.
-- [Choose Boring Technology](http://boringtechnology.club) - “Boring, in the sense that it's well understood.”
 - [I thought that using loops was cheating…](https://www.facebook.com/spliceofficial/photos/a.555206991212765/679408552125941/?type=1&theater) - How much is too much?
 Libraries, wether software or audio loops, are tools.
 A typical case of [NIH syndrome](https://en.wikipedia.org/wiki/Not_invented_here) transposed to music production.

 ### Engineering Practices

 - [Code reviews at Google](https://github.com/google/eng-practices/blob/master/review/reviewer/speed.md#why-should-code-reviews-be-fast-why) - “Why Should Code Reviews Be Fast? (…) To optimize for the speed at which a team of developers can produce a product together, as opposed to optimizing for the speed at which an individual developer can write code.”
 - [Google Engineering Practices](https://google.github.io/eng-practices/).
+- [Embedded Rules of Thumb](https://embeddedartistry.com/blog/2018/04/26/embedded-rules-of-thumb/) - Guidelines and heuristics to provide a reasonable approximation of the truth while developing embedded devices.
+Most also applies to software projects in general.

 ### Technical Debt